hiyuantang/AC215_3H2B/README.md

 ## Containers ##

-We offer two options for building and running containers for Milestone 3:
+We offer two options for building and running containers:
 - Build and run all containers at once. __(recommended)__
 - Build and run a single container or a set of containers that perform a single function.